 What is an EDR system?

-An endpoint detection and response (EDR) system or solution is an on-premises, cloud-based or hybrid software platform that monitors network endpoints for security incidents and can identify and respond to cyberattacks as well as provide contextual information to security teams for advanced threat hunting.
+An EDR system or solution is an on-premises, cloud-based or hybrid software platform that monitors network endpoints for security incidents and can identify and respond to cyberattacks as well as provide contextual information to security teams for advanced threat hunting.

 Is XDR better than EDR?

-Although endpoint detection and response (EDR) is an effective defense against cyberattacks, extended detection and response (XDR) expands on EDR with additional protections at the network, servers, cloud and application levels.
+Although EDR is an effective defense against cyberattacks, XDR expands on EDR with additional protections at the network, servers, cloud and application levels.
 Both EDR and XDR involve continuous monitoring, threat detection and automated response to cyberthreats, but EDR’s scope is generally limited to endpoints while XDR is more comprehensive.

 The global shift to remote work arrangements has increased cybersecurity risks beyond experts’ initial estimates.
 To address the growing number and severity of cyberthreats, CISOs and security analysts must look beyond traditional EDR solutions and start thinking in terms of XDR.
 Although securing endpoints is critical for protecting the corporate environment, today’s expanded workplace demands holistic solutions that include network telemetry, behavioral analysis and continuous authentication.